BigData-KSU/Vision-BioLLM-KSU/README.md

 <img src="https://github.com/user-attachments/assets/e59a3e10-9cd4-4562-a7a4-c66bab69bf3e" width="50%" />
 </p>

-# Vision-BioLLM: Large Vision Language Model for Visual Dialogue in Medical Imagery #
+# Vision-BioLLM: Large Vision Language Model for Visual Dialogue in Biomedical Imagery #

 ## Abstract ##
 - :sparkles: In this paper, we introduce Vision-BioLLLM a large vision-language model specifically designed for visual dialogue in the biomedical domain.